Accommodation

 Accommodation in Japan

-YAMASA Dormitories
+YAMASA Residences

-YAMASA’s dormitories are located in quiet and safe residential neighborhoods, with shops and restaurants nearby.
-The rooms are about twice as large as comparable rooms in cities such as Tokyo or Osaka.
-Students also do not need to spend money on transportation to attend classes.
+YAMASA residences are located in quiet and safe residential neighborhoods, with shops, restaurants, and other facilities nearby.
+Every room is at least twice as large as similar rooms in Tokyo or Osaka.
+There is also no need to spend money on transportation to attend classes.